-016 Councillor Giacomo Arnott Councillor Chris Doohan

-- Notes the strong population growth in Medowie over the last few years, and ongoing predicted growth with several residential developments in progress. - 2) Asks the General Manager to prepare a report on the viability of a library lounge or more regular visits from the mobile library to deliver library services to the growing population in Medowie.
+016 Councillor Giacomo Arnott Councillor Chris Doohan It was resolved that Council: Notes the strong population growth in Medowie over the last few years, and ongoing predicted growth with several residential developments in progress.
+Asks the General Manager to prepare a report on the viability of a library lounge or more regular visits from the mobile library to deliver library services to the growing population in Medowie.